Jury finds Trump liable for battery and defamation in E. Jean Carroll lawsuit trial

 Attorneys for Trump did not call any witnesses and he did not testify in the trial.
 They argued Carroll and the 10 other witnesses her team called were conspiring to tarnish a former president out of hatred for him.

-Tuesday morning, Trump posted on Truth Social ahead of the verdict, saying he was "not allowed to speak or defend myself, even as hard nosed reporters scream questions about this case at me."
+Ahead of the verdict on Tuesday morning, Trump posted on Truth Social that he was "not allowed to speak or defend myself, even as hard nosed reporters scream questions about this case at me."

 Trump was permitted to testify in his own defense, but chose not to.